JoachimC/smart-pool/README.md

   * acid is normally added as liquid sulfuric acid.
   * alkaline is normally added as a sodium (bi-) carbonate powder.

-Normally pH drifts down with environmental conditions so automated dosing of acid is desirable.
+Normally pH drifts up with environmental conditions so automated dosing of acid is desirable.

 Measured with:
   * test strips